-During the current financial year, a subsidiary carried out a review of the recoverable amounts of the following assets as the subsidiary has been persistently making losses.
+During the current financial year, a subsidiary carried out a review of the recoverable amounts of the following assets as the subsidiary has been persistently making losses and pro-longed delay in rolling out the digital live transit-TV broadcasting.
 The recoverable amounts of these assets were determined based on value in use.